 When people sacrifice their own well-being to help, or when their help shields a loved one from natural consequences, they may not actually be helping.
 Their actions may be enabling another person’s irresponsible behavior.

-The therapists at Thriveworks Bethlehem know that it is hard to help without enabling, and many people have crossed from healthy support into unhealthy codependency.
+The therapists and psychologists at Thriveworks Bethlehem know that it is hard to help without enabling, and many people have crossed from healthy support into unhealthy codependency.
 We provide counseling for codependency because we want to see our clients in relationships where their well-being is prioritized.